olegbespalov/rust-in-space/README.md

     - Damage is multiplied by difficulty level (Easy: 0.8x, Normal: 1.0x, Hard: 1.5x)
   - **Enemy Bullets**: Deal 15 HP damage (multiplied by difficulty)
   - **Player Bullets**: Deal 15 HP damage to enemies (30 HP with big bullet boost)
-  - **Enemy Health**: Enemies have 24 HP and take multiple hits to destroy
+  - **Enemy Health**: Enemies have 24 HP and take multiple hits to destroy; each enemy displays a health bar
 - **Bullet-to-Bullet Collisions**: Your bullets can intercept and destroy enemy bullets
   - When player and enemy bullets collide, both are destroyed
   - Creates an explosion effect at the collision point